minio/docs/source/reference/minio-mc-admin/mc-admin-replicate.rst

    .. mc-cmd:: --bucket
       :optional:

-      Display the replciation status of a specific buckt by inlcuding the bucket name after the flag.
+      Display the replication status of a specific bucket by including the bucket name after the flag.

    .. mc-cmd:: --groups
       :optional: